The Unlimited Benefits of Having Social Awareness at Work

 Posted in Emotional Intelligence, Insights, Motivational, News

-If we actually stop and smell the roses, we realize how fortunate we are and how many of our day-to-day pleasures might be taken for granted or overlooked altogether.
-We might also lack awareness in our social interactions, and this lack of social awareness can profoundly negatively impact our lives.
+When we practice mindfulness, we realize how fortunate we are and how many daily pleasures we take for granted or overlook altogether.
+We may also lack awareness in our social interactions, which can negatively impact our lives.

-If so, it might be time to develop your social awareness skills.
-Contemplate the benefits of spending time at work and home observing those in your surroundings and how it can help you create an awareness of what occurs right in front of you.
+If so, it might be time to focus on your social awareness skills.
+Contemplate the benefits of observing those in your surroundings at work and home.
+Be mindful of the actions of those around you.
 This practice will also enhance your emotional intelligence.

-While you’re working on developing your social awareness, you might also want to learn about observing the ripple effect of your emotions.
-Here’s how.
+While developing your social awareness, you should also learn about observing the ripple effect of your emotions.
+Here's how.

 Here’s how: